 09:00 - 18:00

 10:00 - 17:00

 We are located at the southern end of Harley Street on the corner of Cavendish Square Gardens.
-Oxford Circus station is approximately a 5 minute walk from the clinic.
+Oxford Circus and Bond Street stations are approximately a 5 minute walk from the clinic.
 Access to the clinic is via the ground floor entrance and the clinic is located on the third floor, via stairs or a lift.